mjza/SENG696-F2022-G12/Assignment1/SystemDesignDocument.md

 Also, there is an option for **Clients** only to bid after selecting a **Provider** from the search list.

-Finally, user can logout of the system for safety.
+Finally, user can logout of the system for safety reasons.

 ### 3-3.
 Roles Identification